-It is the policy of Edmonds Community College (EdCC) to provide educationally-related work assignments for student volunteers and interns.
+It is the policy of Edmonds Community College to provide volunteer opportunities and to provide educationally-related work assignments for student volunteers and interns.
 While performing their assigned duties, a college volunteer is an agent of the college; therefore, college volunteers must abide by all college policies that govern conduct and standards, safety requirements, financial responsibility, and confidentiality.

 Individuals shall be considered volunteers only when their services are offered freely and without pressure of coercion, direct or implied, from the college.
 All volunteer opportunities must be entered into without promise or expectation of compensation, future employment, or other tangible benefit.
 Volunteers do not supplant college employees.

 College volunteers are not considered employees for any purpose and are not covered by the Fair Labor Standards Act.
 Volunteers are not eligible for any college benefits and are not covered under the college Workers’ Compensation Insurance and Unemployment Compensation Insurance programs except for reimbursement of expenses.
-In the event of a change in status from a volunteer position to a paid position, no credit will be given to a former volunteer for time spent in a non-remunerative status with respect to seniority, benefit, or retirement programs.
+In the event of a change in status from a volunteer position to a paid position, no credit will be given to a former volunteer for time spent in a non-remunerative (i.e. non-pay) status with respect to seniority, benefit, or retirement programs.

 Any person who provides services by personal choice without financial gain and who is sponsored by an educational institution for the purpose of learning about and gaining experience in a work assignment directly related to the course of study.

 The following procedures are required to ensure compliance with college policies.
-All volunteers must follow this procedure.
+All volunteers and supervisors of volunteers must follow these procedures.

 Selecting and Engaging a Volunteer

-- Are responsible for determining whether or not to solicit or accept volunteers and for assuring that a volunteering individual has adequate experience, qualifications, and training for the task he or she will be asked to perform.
+- Are responsible for determining whether or not to solicit or accept volunteers and for ensuring that volunteers have adequate experience, qualifications, and training for the task they will be asked to perform.

 - Must provide a description of volunteer services to the Human Resources Office.

-- If the volunteer is under 18, provide a completed Parent/School Authorization form along with the volunteer packet.
+- If the volunteer is under 18, provide a completed Parent/School Authorization in addition to the volunteer packet.

 - Must supervise and train the volunteer.

 - Must inform the volunteer of relevant college policies.

 - Must sign the Non-Employee Volunteer/Intern Agreement.